-To deliver Safe service es Strategic Aim Proposed Corporate Objective Executive Lead Relevant Strategy Board Committee 6 month update Complete refresh of business case for a new Liverpool Women's Hospital to reflect evolving models of care and system developments.
-CFO Future Generations Strategy FPBD The majority of the work to complete a Strategic Outline Case has been completed, with options appraisal carried out through the Future Generations Clinical Advisory Group.
+To deliver Safe servic es Strategic Aim Proposed Corporate Objective Executive Lead Relevant Strategy Board Committee 6 month update Progress our plans to build a new hospital co- located with an adult acute site for a new Liverpool Women's CFO Future Generations Strategy FPBD The majority of the work to complete a Strategic Outline Case has been completed, with options appraisal carried out through the Future Generations Clinical Advisory Group.
 The Trust agreed in September 2022 to take the lead on development of the Pre-Consultation Business Case, working closely with colleagues at Place.
 At the time of writing, governance arrangements for the PCBC are to be agreed.
 The Trust is working closely with ICB colleagues to ensure they are engaged with the programme and production of the case.
 Refresh of the case is now scheduled for completion in 2023, to align with the conclusion of the Liverpool Clinical Services Review.
-The work of the FG Programme is reported on a monthly basis in detail to both the Quality and

-Implement all feasible mitigations to ensure services delivered from the Crown Street site are as safe as possible, developing our facilities for the benefit of our patients as well as those across the system enhancement work program (including CT and blood bank services) to time and to budget working with system partners to CFO Estates Strategy FPBD FPBD Committees (who each oversee different parts of the programme).
+The work of the FG Programme is reported on a monthly basis in detail to both the Quality and as safe as possible, developing our facilities enhancement work program (including CT and blood bank services) to time and to budget working with system partners to ensure optimal patient benefit across the wider Cheshire and CFO Estates Strategy FPBD FPBD Committees (who each oversee different parts of the programme).
 Bid for emergency capital funding was submitted by the Trust in early 2021 and re-submitted in July following a request from NHSI/E. Funding was approved in December 2021, and work to complete permanent CT facilities is now due to complete in the New Year.
 Develop our model of care to keep pace with developments and respond to a changing environment Deliver the launch of Trust's EPR programme in line with established timescales.
 CIO Digital Generations Strategy FPBD The EPR programme continues to focus on the business change and configuration & build aspects of the implementation, with several workshops and demonstrations undertaken during the last reporting period.
 All remaining workshops have been scheduled with all but 1 to conclude before the festive period.
 Build activities continue, with high levels of development, however due to the success of the clinical engagement, a volume of additional clinical documents has been requested within Expanse resulting in additional scope of work.
 Integration activities continue to progress with the e-consent solution now fully interfaced into Expanse resulting in e-consent documents being available in the EPR.
 The training plan is being developed over the next reporting period with the Operational Leadership team.

-Recover and restore services for our patients and those across Cheshire and Merseyside in line with the National Operational plan requirements for 2022/23.
+p a N Recover and restore services for our patients and those across Cheshire and Merseyside in line with the National Operational plan requirements for 2022/23.
 COO Our Strategy FPBD In line with the national asks at the half year point the Trust has no 104 week waiting patients and is on trajectory to eliminate 78 week waiters by March 2023.
 The Trust has set itself a stretch target of eliminating 52 week waits 1 year early by March 2024 (vs national ask of March 2025) and this will need to be considered in the planning round.
 Despite a 30% increase in cancer referrals the 2 week target is being delivered, the 31 day target has seen sustained improvements and the 62 day target has started to see some improvement although there is still work to do.
-Diagnostic performance has been a challenge due to staffing however this is forecast to improve in Q3 --- ----- -------------- ------ ---
+Diagnostic performance has been a challenge due to staffing however this is forecast to improve in Q3